jamesodwyer/GDS-M/guidelines/README.md

 **Why:** This would provide better visibility into what was found vs. what's missing.

-### 8. **Clarify Token Architecture**
+### 8. **Clarify System Architecture**
-**Current issue:** The prompt assumes a specific token architecture (Core → Brand → Semantic → Component) but doesn't verify this matches the Figma file.
+**Current issue:** The prompt doesn't specify how to document the system architecture.

 **Improvement:**
 ```
-Before documenting tokens, verify:
+Before documenting the system, verify:
-- Does the Figma file use this exact token architecture?
+- How is the system structured in the Figma file?
-- Are there additional layers (e.g., Theme, Mode)?
+- Are there multiple layers or categories?
 - What naming convention is used in the file?
-- Are tokens documented in variables, text layers, or separate documentation?
+- Are system values documented in variables, text layers, or separate documentation?
 ```

-**Why:** This would ensure the documentation matches the actual token system in use.
+**Why:** This would ensure the documentation matches the actual system structure in use.

 ## Recommended Next Steps

 1. **Locate missing foundations:** Search the Figma file for pages/frames containing Colour, Typography, Spacing, and Elevation content.

-2. **Extract token information:** Look for Figma Variables or token documentation within the file.
+2. **Extract system information:** Look for Figma Variables or system documentation within the file.

 3. **Complete TODO sections:** Once all foundations are located, fill in the TODO placeholders with actual content.